speedyjeff/engine/readme.md

 I was building games with my son and I needed a simple model to help quickly build simple games.
 After the first several games this library took shape.
 This is now a sub module for the games.

-This engine was written for top-down 2d games with a Winforms shell.
+This engine was written for top-down 2d games and/or Board game within a Winforms shell.

 ## Getting Started